Sjlver/sosp2015-notes/history_day/01eras_of_os.md

 Locality principle:

-- empirically, all computations display locality
+- Empirically, all computations display locality.
-- there are theoretical reasons in algorithm design for this
+- There are theoretical reasons in algorithm design for this.
-- it makes sense to harness locality (caches, ...)
+- It makes sense to harness locality (caches, ...)

 Patterns learned from OS research:

 - There is never certainty.
-- Occasionally, an insight charts a new direction
+- Occasionally, an insight charts a new direction.
-- Researchers are always searching what works
+- Researchers are always searching what works.
 - Theory always follows practice.
 People observe things, and then try to understand it better.